var512/userscripts/README.md

 🔁 Loop video files
 ------
 Sets the loop attribute when viewing video files in their own window/tab.
-Certain userscript extensions requires `document-start` to work.

 🐦 Twitter - Settings
 ------